To Love in the Rest of Life: Release

 "To Love In The Rest Of Life" was known as a Chinese single in memory of the thirtieth year of Jacky Cheung becoming a singer.
 Without any publicity, the distribution enterprise Universal Music Group (Taiwan) released the single in iTunes Store, AAC, YouTube, Yahoo and another three famous media channels on October 27, 2014.
 Shortly after it was released, it became top 1 of the singles which were downloaded.
-"To Love In The Rest Of Life" was composed together by five musicians from five different countries, and was written by a famous songwriter Albert Leung.
+"To Love In The Rest Of Life" was composed together by five musicians from five countries, and was written by a famous songwriter Albert Leung.
 Different from other Chinese pop music, its style is more similar to Western pop music.

 Because early in May 2014, Andrew Tuason, Jacky Cheung's musical partner, had posted on his Facebook about the record process of the new Chinese album of Jacky Cheung.
 After that, the public expected that this album could be released in the summer of that year.
 However, except for the Chinese theme song "A Carefree Childhood" for the summer cartoon "A Magical Painter" released by the Universal Music Group, there was no any news about the album.
 The track was probably a rare single, because in the Western Pop Music World, famous singers or bands normally release two to three songs to publicize shortly before the release of the main single.